 Fisiiahi didn’t edge past a strike-rate of 0.5 tries per game until a sizzling four-try performance against Wests Tigers in 2014, but the injury curse dictated that the elusive winger/fullback played just two more games for the Warriors in the top flight.

-It’s yet another mark of Manu Vatuvei’s greatness that he is 70 tries clear of the second-most prolific try-scorer in Warriors history and second on the club’s all-time appearances register while also boasting by far the best strike-rate of any Warriors player, averaging two tries for every three NRL games played.
+It’s yet another mark of Manu Vatuvei’s greatness that he is 70 tries clear of the second-most prolific try-scorer in Warriors history and second on the club’s all-time appearances register while also boasting an outstanding strike-rate across an 14-season career, averaging two tries for every three NRL games played.

 The oft-maligned Warriors stalwart was outstanding in the air, almost unstoppable one-on-one, very tough to run down when in the clear, and had an uncanny knack of getting the ball down in the corner for a big man.